kesyog/sandbox-stm32f4-rust/README.md

 # STM32F401 Nucleo-64 Sandbox

-A sandbox to play with my STM32 Nucleo-64 development board.
-The board is based on a STM32F401RE, which provides:
+A sandbox to play with my STM32 Nucleo-64 development board that is based around an STM32F401RE. which provides:

 * 84MHz ARM Cortex M4
-* 512K Flash
-* 96K SRAM
+* 512K Flash, 96K SRAM
 * Built-in ST-LINK debugger/programmer
 * An LED and a button
+* Lots of exposed pins

 This repository was generated from the [cortex-m-quickstart template](https://github.com/rust-embedded/cortex-m-quickstart).